StationPlaylist.com

 What is live streaming?

 Live streaming involves encoding the audio produced on your PC to a stream format, which is then uploaded continuously to a stream distribution server which listeners connect to.
 The audio is usually produced by radio automation software, such as StationPlaylist.
-Live audio from microphones can be included just like a real radio station.
+Live audio from microphones can be included just like an AM/FM radio station.

 The alternative to live streaming is on-demand streaming, where you upload your audio files to a hosting company.
 We do not provide this service.